FarwahFatima/Flappy-Bird-Game/README.md

 Credits:

-Game sprites and sounds sourced from Flappy Bird Clone Assets Flappy Bird concept created by @Code with Harry
+Game sprites and sounds sourced from Flappy Bird Clone Assets.
+Flappy Bird concept created by @Code with Harry